University of Mississippi: Satellite campuses

-Administration and organization
+Organization and administration

 Divisions of the university

 The University of Mississippi consists of 15 schools.
 The largest undergraduate school is the College of Liberal Arts.
 Graduate schools include a law school, a school of business administration, an engineering school, and a medical school.

 Administration

 The University of Mississippi's chief administrative officer is the chancellor, a position Glenn Boyce has held since 2019.
 The chancellor is supported by vice-chancellors who administer areas such as research and intercollegiate athletics.
 The provost oversees the university's academic affairs, and a dean oversees each school, as well as general studies and the honors college.
 A faculty senate advises the administration.

-The Board of Trustees of the Mississippi State Institutions of Higher Learning is the constitutional governing body that is responsible for policy and financial oversight of the university of Mississippi and the state's other seven public secondary institutions. the board consists of 12 members, who serve staggered nine-year terms and represent the state's three Supreme Court Districts.
-The Board appoints the Commissioner of Higher Education, who administers its policies.
+The board of trustees of the Mississippi State Institutions of Higher Learning is the constitutional governing body that is responsible for policy and financial oversight of the University of Mississippi and the state's other seven public secondary institutions. the board consists of 12 members, who serve staggered nine-year terms and represent the state's three Supreme Court Districts.
+The board appoints the commissioner of higher education, who administers its policies.